Immuneering Earnings Call Transcripts

 -

-Atebimetinib demonstrated a 64% 12-month overall survival in first-line pancreatic cancer, with robust tolerability and unique mechanisms supporting both efficacy and quality of life.
-The pivotal phase III trial is set to begin dosing mid-year, with a top-line OS readout expected in about two years.
+Atebimetinib demonstrated a 64% 12-month overall survival in first-line pancreatic cancer, nearly doubling the standard of care, with robust tolerability and unique mechanisms supporting survival.
+The ongoing phase III trial is fully funded, with first patient dosing expected mid-year and top-line results in about two years.

 -